 You should also secure your most important apps with individual passcodes.
 There are many apps on the Google Play Store that can help you with app locking at the system level.

 Locking apps create another wall between your data and the thief trying to steal it.
 And it also helps when nosy friends want to see your private photos and chats.
+Additionally, if your phone contains important and sensitive that needs protection, you can get a high-end encryption software similar to encrochat.

 3. Use an antivirus